DOE FY09 Budget Request for Energy Research, Development & Demonstration – Commentary

 June 3, 2008

-Authors: Laura Diaz Anadon, Assistant Professor of Public Policy; Associate Director, Science, Technology, and Public Policy Program; Co-PI, Energy Technology Innovation Policy research group, Kelly Sims Gallagher, Senior Associate, Energy Technology Innovation Policy research group, Matthew Bunn, Professor of Practice; Co-Principal Investigator, Project on Managing the Atom
+Authors: Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Member of the Board, Belfer Center for Science and International Affairs, Kelly Sims Gallagher, Member of the Board, Matthew Bunn, Professor of Practice; Co-Principal Investigator, Project on Managing the Atom

 Laura Diaz Anadon, Kelly Sims Gallagher, and Matthew Bunn offer a detailed and comprehensive look into the FY09 DOE request for energy RD&D, investigating changes in each of the major areas: renewable energy, efficiency, hydrogen, energy storage, fossil, and nuclear.
 They argue that Congress and the administration are moving in some of the right directions - but not at the pace and scale that is required.
 Much bolder U.S. action on energy RD&D is critical in order to address today's energy and climate-related challenges.